The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Abstract

 \section{Abstract}

 Let $C$ be a hyperelliptic curve embedded in its Jacobian $J$ via an Abel--Jacobi map.
-We compute the scheme structure of the Hilbert scheme component of $\Hilb_J$ containing the Abel--Jacobi curve as a point.
+We compute the scheme structure of the Hilbert scheme component of $\Hilb_J$ containing the Abel--Jacobi embedding as a point.
 We relate the result to the ramification (and to the fibres) of the Torelli morphism $\mathcal M_g\ra \mathcal A_g$ along the hyperelliptic locus.
+As an application, we determine the scheme structure of the moduli space of Picard sheaves (introduced by Mukai) on a hyperelliptic Jacobian.